NotDonaldTrump/LoggerBot/README.md

     - Server Name (e.g, Snotrap's Server)
 6. Save your config file then run the bot with the following command: npm start

-Log files can be found in /Logs/
+Log files can be found in /Logs/ with the following output:

+[2019-03-22T17:28:06.079] [MESSAGE] LogBot - "#bot-spam" Parton | 𝓼𝓽𝓪𝓷𝓬𝓮.𝓭#8122 said "test"

-Help/Questions/Requets can be made here http://www.snotrap.com/contact.php
+Help/Questions/Requests can be made here http://www.snotrap.com/contact.php

 Happy Logging!